Radial Distribution Function¶

 and the angle brackets denote an ensemble average.

-For each system, the benchmark compares MLIP-predicted RDF against experimental reference data.
-Performance is quantified using the following metrics:
+For each system, the benchmark compares the MLIP-predicted RDF against reference data.
+The metric depends on what reference data is available:

 Dataset¶